zenyyxz/brainfuck-Compiler/README.md

-# The "GF-Dared-Me" Brainfuck Compiler
+# The High-Performance Brainfuck Compiler

-So, my girlfriend dared me to do this.
-After building a Pi calculator and a SAT solver from scratch on her previous dares, Challenge #3 was the big one: **Write a highly efficient Brainfuck-to-x86_64 compiler.**

-No interpreters.
-No LLVM shortcuts.
-No external libraries.
-Just pure, unadulterated C++ turning esoteric code into raw, optimized assembly.
+This project is a highly efficient **Brainfuck-to-x86_64 compiler** written from scratch.
+After building a Pi calculator and a SAT solver, this was the next logical step: turning esoteric code into raw, optimized assembly without using interpreters, LLVM shortcuts, or external libraries.

 ## The "From Scratch" Flex